whuang214/Globetrotter/README.md

 # Globetrotter

-Streamline travel planning with a user friendly platform that allows all your planning needs to be met via 1 App: Globetrotter!
-Planning a trip can be complicated and time-consuming, especially when its with a group.
+Globetrotter is a user-friendly platform designed to streamline travel planning, meeting all your planning needs in one app.
+Planning a trip can be complicated and time-consuming, especially when it's with a group.
 Our vision is to simplify the art of travel planning by empowering adventurers to effortlessly create, organize, and share personalized itineraries.

 ## Screenshots